cbedwards-dfw/testmaker/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `testmaker` is to streamline the generation of parameter checking and testthat test generation for dataframes, based on template data frames.
+The goal of `{testmaker}` is to streamline the generation of parameter checking and testthat test generation for dataframes, based on template data frames.
 When developing R code for packages, it’s valuable to write test functions using the `testthat` framework.
 When writing functions